 Do not sit in the most comfortable position in front of the interviewer.
 It will look very awkward.

 Instead, sit tall with unfolded arms, with your back against the chair.
-These etiquette will let you ace your interview well.
+This etiquette will let you ace your interview well.

 It would be best if you went through the company’s official website to know the company’s working.
-Then, discover the it’s history, which is a step further to your research.
+Then, discover its history, which is a step further in your research.

 You can have a general brief that will provide information about who they help and why their offerings are beneficial to others.

-Irrelevant answers to your question might weaken your chances to snag the job.
+Irrelevant answers to your question might weaken your chances of snagging the job.
 Make sure your answer is to the point and satisfies the interviewer.

 Don’t fumble your words and bluff your answer.
-It will depict that you have no proper knowledge, lacking confidence in answering.
+It will depict that you have no proper knowledge and lack confidence in answering.

 Knowledge is the key to success.
 You must also be very confident about yourself.
-Understanding the goals of the company will help you develop the confidence to ace your interview.
+Understanding the company’s goals will help you develop the confidence to ace your interview.